denyspoltorak/publications/IntroductionToSoftwareArchitectureWithActors/Part4/README.md

 _Evolution_:
 * If the business logic becomes coupled, the _application service_ may incorporate support for _orchestrators_ (see below).
-* If the _application service_ itself grows into a monolithic hell, it should either be split into _Hexagonal Hierarchy_ (implementable for hierarchical domains) or become a kind of _Cell-Based Architecture_, both mentioned in Part 5.
+* If the _application service_ itself grows into a monolithic hell, it should either be split into _Hexagonal Hierarchy_ (implementable for hierarchical domains) or become a kind of _Cell-Based Architecture_, both mentioned in [Part 5].
 * If a new set of use cases appear that are representable under the current domain abstraction being used by the existing _application service,_ then a new implementation of _application service_ may be added to cover the new use cases.
-This efficiently turns the _Application Service_ architecture into _Service-Oriented Architecture_ (see Part 5).
+This efficiently turns the _Application Service_ architecture into _Service-Oriented Architecture_ (see [Part 5]).

 _Summary_: _Application Service_ is a natural domain decomposition in cases where one subdomain supervises the other subdomains.
 It may greatly decouple business logic for huge projects at the cost of increasing operational and debugging complexity.